 |High||200 mg/dL or greater|

-Children older than eight years old who have very high LDL cholesterol levels, usually 190 mg/dL or greater, may be given medicines called
+Children older than eight years old who have very high LDL cholesterol levels, usually 190 mg/dL or greater, may be given medications called

 statins.
 Statins work by lowering cholesterol levels in the blood.
-A doctor may prescribe this medicine to your child if she has been diagnosed with familial hypercholesterolemia (an inherited condition in which a person is born with high levels of LDL cholesterol) and diet and exercise have not lowered the cholesterol levels enough.
+A doctor may prescribe this medication if your child has been diagnosed with familial hypercholesterolemia.
+Hypercholesterolemia is an inherited condition in which a person is born with high levels of LDL cholesterol.
+Diet and exercise may not be enough to lower the cholesterol levels to a safer level.

 fruits, vegetables, and